-The practice of meditation has been transforming the lives of Hindus and Buddhists for hundreds of centuries, but only within the past 20 years have Westerns begun to fully embrace the idea of living mindfully.
+The practice of meditation has been transforming the lives of Hindus and Buddhists for hundreds of centuries, but only within the past two decades have Westerners begun to fully embrace the idea of living mindfully.
 In 2015, nearly $1 Billion was generated by mindfulness-related businesses within the United States alone.
 It seems as if a mindfulness revolution of sorts has taken place, and because of the scientifically verified benefits that one can receive from meditation and mindfulness, it would be foolish to expect the Western world’s spiritual thirst to be quenched anytime soon.

 Modest Buddhist monks, mystical Hindu sages, and innovative spiritual teachers have long preached the importance of mindful living.
 The great instructors have told us that by regularly practicing meditation we can increase our ability to live from a place of present-moment awareness, where we can joyfully experience each passing moment without attachment, judgment, or reservation.
 For this reason, they tell us, meditation should be considered our most important daily activity.

 As many of you have come to realize, however, living mindfully and keeping a regular meditation schedule is often easier said than done.
 The obstacles that many of us face as we set out to live mindfully stem from the frantic pace of Western societies.
 Trying to juggle work, family, social, and personal responsibilities makes it extremely challenging for us to consistently live with present-moment awareness.
 We struggle to find the time to meditate and often act based on the intentions of our ego-driven minds.

 Meditation practice is obviously very important for developing and cultivating mindfulness, but we can assist our mindfulness transformation by using Western-based psychological truths to our advantage.
 One thing that we can do is consciously condition ourselves to be mindful of our daily activities.